simonjisu/kafka_tutorials/02_assignment/answer.md

     ```bash
     python ./producer.py
     ```
-    - -2.5 points
-        - blank, no command to run `producer.py`

 2. (20pt) Create a source connector called `transaction_reader` using `JdbcSourceConnector`.
 The producer will send every 10 data into the Kafka cluster.
 Check it with `PRINT [topic_name] FROM BEGINNING;`.
     ```sql